-In practice this technology – which Xerox commonly place atop photocopiers – does prefer perfectly trimmed pages, but if that’s something you can provide the system will churn out images at 25 pages per minute which eclipses even the most powerful book scanners once the page turning is accounted for.
+In practice, this technology – which Xerox commonly place atop photocopiers – does prefer perfectly trimmed pages.
+But if that’s something you can provide, the system will churn out images at 25 pages per minute.
+That eclipses even the most powerful book scanners, once the page turning is accounted for.

 We were also impressed that banners up to 3m (118 inches) could be scanned if required; you’ve got to admire fthis lexibility.
 There is also the option of standard one-off 600ppi scans from under the lid, always a handy option to have in the office; all this for a relatively modestly priced device.

 IRIScan Desk 5 (and bigger brother Desk 5 PRO) are built to handle A4 (letter) and A3 (tabloid) sizes.
 The smaller Desk 5 is a great choice if you’re not looking to capture large documents as Canon-subsidiary IRIS have kept the feature-list trim while including all the archiving essentials; assuming, that is, you’re not using a Mac.
 These are edge detection, cropping, finger detection and deletion.
 There is even page turn detection, eliminating the need for a pedal switch.

 The supplied software also allows live view dual-screening with your (Windows) computer’s webcam, making for an alternative to switching between views in a e-learning situation.
 We also appreciated that the device is entirely powered by its USB connection, making it painless to transport.